duckietown/course-CRA/modules/localization/docs/03-exercises/02_sensor_fusion_localization.md

 * Rviz uses the following color-code convention for frame axes: `red: x-axis`, `green: y-axis`, `blue: z-axis`.

+* To publish messages at a fixed frequency, consider using a ROS Timer.
+It works very similar to a subscriber except for the fact that the callback get called after a fixed duration of time.

 * [This link](http://docs.ros.org/en/jade/api/tf/html/python/transformations.html) contains many useful tf library methods which allow you to switch between representations (e.g. expressing an euler yaw angle as a quaternion)

 <end/>